skrysmanski/devlog/content/articles/vagrant/vagrant-tutorial.md

 The setup in the previous section created 3 VMs.
 However, up until now these VMs had no way of communicating with each other.

-**Important:** Before you do this section, please call `vagrant destory -f`.
+**Important:** Before you do this section, please call `vagrant destroy -f`.
 This makes things easier.

 To fix this we need three things.